Natalie Paris: Music

 Paris is part of the girl group Sorella, formerly known as The Stereoettes.
 The group is formed of four members and has toured in venues in the UK as well as the US.

 Paris is currently part of the girl group SVN, with Six cast members Jarnéia Richard-Noel (Jaye’J), Millie O’Connell, Maiya Quansah-Breed, Alexia McIntosh (Lexi), Aimie Atkinson, and Grace Mouat.
 The idea from the group initially came from McIntosh and supported by Atkinson, who in 2020, started discussing the idea for the group with the rest.

 In 2021 SVN released their first original song 'Stars' and the group independently released their second single, "Woman", on 28 April 2022.

+Television

+Paris was one of the featured vocalist in the 2022, 2024 and 2025 editions of Strictly Come Dancing.